 What is ticket deflection?

 Ticket deflection means designing your product so users are enabled to solve their own problems rather than contacting your customer support desk.
-Ticket deflection hinges on customers being able to find information on their own via a knowledge base, automated answer bots, and other mechanisms.
+Ticket deflection hinges on customers being able to find information on their own via a knowledge base, automated QuickSearch Bots, and other mechanisms.
 When they can get their questions answered easily, they do not need to open a ticket.

 For instance, consider the customer who wants to change a setting within her app.
 She knows she could futz around herself and probably figure out how to change it, but it’s much quicker for her to send a quick in-app message to your support team.